The comprehensive plan is a policy guide that describes, via text and graphics, the City’s intentions for directing future land development.

 In 2022, the City will undergo a comprehensive plan update which will consider the plan’s alignment with Forward OP and other community plans such as the Johnson County Housing Study, Mid America Regional Council Climate Action Plan, and parking and infrastructure plans.
 The update will evaluate existing and emerging issues in the community and will align with the Capital Improvements Program and budget process.

-It will involve extensive community engagement to determine needs, issues and opportunities in the community.
+The Comprehensive Plan update will involve extensive community engagement to determine needs, issues and opportunities in the community.

-This page will be updated as work begins in 2022.
 You can prepare to be involved by learning about current planning topics through the City’s Planning the Plan Speaker Series:

 The city uses the comprehensive plan as a policy guide for directing future land development.